lysender/kohana-doc/application/manual/en/intro/filesystem.md

 In Kohana, there are three (3) __paths__ (directories) where most of the PHP codes are located.
 They are the following:

 * __Application path__ - usually named `application` - contains the project codes and other files usually just created for the specific project.
-* __Modules paths__ -usually named `modules` - Kohana extensions that can be reused by several projects such as database library, ORM and caching module.
+* __Modules paths__ - usually named `modules` - Kohana extensions that can be reused by several projects such as database library, ORM and caching module.
 * __System path__ - usually named `system` - Kohana's core files where basic functionality of the framework are located.

 These three directories share the same directory structure.